-"If you or anyone in your family is a person with disabilities, and you require a specific accommodation in order to fully utilize our programs and services, please contact the housing authority."

-A specific position and phone number will be provided as the contact person for requests for accommodation for persons with disabilities.
+- "If you or anyone in your family is a person with disabilities, and you require a specific accommodation in order to fully utilize our programs and services, please contact the housing authority504/ADA Coordinator." - A specific position and phone number will be provided as the contact person for requests for accommodation for persons with disabilities.